aronmolnar/smartphone-hardening-guide/README.md

 Decide whether you want to use the "Find my phone" feature.
 This may enable anyone with access to your Google account (e.g. if hacked or by law enforcement) to track your location.

+If you use apps that should enjoy extra protection, you can use Android's multi-user functionality to further separate data (e.g. that is stored on the SD card).
+Make sure to work with "secondary" (unprivileged) users only (an admin user has access to other user's data).

 ## Reducing the attack surface
 If attackers try to compromise your phone, they must deliver their exploits to your phone.
 But not only messaging apps might deliver exploits: telecommunication signals, searching or downloading updates, synchronizing images or contacts, searching or connecting to Bluetooth devices, and fetching weather information.
 A vulnerability in iOS was disclosed that was triggered when the device connected to a Wi-Fi having a name containing percent symbols.